arafatm/learn-go-with-tests/readme.md

 - [Examples](https://blog.golang.org/examples) are testable code blocks that can be displayed as **package documentation**

+You can also `go test -v` to run the tests and examples

 ## Iteration

 *Learn about for and benchmarking.*